krzychb/toit-samples/climate-tft/README.md

 jag watch read_bme.toit --device climate-tft-krzysztof
 ```

-If the sensor is connected and if the application is compiled and loaded correctly you should be able to see a similar log in the "monitor" terminal window (change to "monitor" from "watch" window used in previous step).
+If the sensor is connected and if the application is compiled and loaded correctly you should be able to see a similar log in the "monitor" terminal window (change to "monitor" from "watch" window used in the previous step).
 A new reading will be printed out every 1 second:

 ```
 Temperature: 29.0°C